anapsix/dynamicinfradays/user/pages/2016-nyc-home/_speakers/features.md

       icon: user
     - header: <a href="/2016-nyc-programme#philippes">Philippe Suter</a>
       text: "Philippe is a Research Staff Member at IBM T.J.
 Watson, working on OpenWhisk."
       icon: user
+    - header: <a href="/2016-nyc-programme#nathanv">Nathan Valentine</a>
+      text: "Nathan is a Principal Automation Engineer for Rancher Labs."
+      icon: user
     - header: <a href="/2016-nyc-programme#taraw">Tara Walker</a>
       text: "Tara is a technical evangelist for Amazon Web Services."